dropout009/sdid_python/README.md

-# sdid_python

-Replication python code for synthetic difference in difference simulation.
+# Replication python code for synthetic difference in difference simulation

-Original paper and R code are here:
+Original paper and R code written by autors are here:

 - Paper: Arkhangelsky, Dmitry, et al. *Synthetic difference in differences*.
 No. w25532.
 National Bureau of Economic Research, 2019. <https://arxiv.org/abs/1812.09970>